GiuliaLanzillotta/bitbybit/README.md

 # Bit by Bit 🧱
 **A shared research library for Continual Learning experiments.**

-This repository contains the core utilities, network definitions, and environment wrappers shared across our research projects.

-By treating this code as a standalone library, we ensure that improvements to the core infrastructure are immediately available to all dependent projects.
+This repository contains the core utilities, network definitions, and environment wrappers shared across many research projects.
+By treating this code as a standalone library, improvements to the core infrastructure are immediately available to all dependent projects.

 ## 🚀 Installation